1. Establishment of Policies

 6. Electronic Signatures on Graduate School Forms

 - A name typed at the end of an email message by the sender, sent from the sender’s WSU account is acceptable.Professionals not associated with WSU can send an email from their work account provided it requires an ID and password to access.

-- A click on “I Accept” or “Submit” button, or selecting and saving a status of “approved” from a dropdown menu, in a system that requires an ID and password (i.e. myWSU).
+- A click on an “I accept” or “Submit” button or selecting and saving a status of “approved” from a dropdown menu, in a system that requires an ID and password (i.e., myWSU) is acceptable.

-- Electronic signature processes associated with Adobe Acrobat files, such as EchoSign, which track the signature process in a final audit report are acceptable.
+- Electronic signature processes associated with Adobe Acrobat files which track the signature process in a final audit report are acceptable.

-- Preliminary and final exam ballots and balloting memos, when not submitting via myWSU
+- preliminary and final exam ballots and balloting memos, when not submitted via myWSU;

 NOTE: Scans and faxes of forms that contain original signatures are considered original signatures; however, the originating department or individual should keep the original form on file.